Working to inform policies and innovative governance that enable farms, communities, and grasslands to adapt and thrive.

 The Grassland 2.0 team is dedicated to sharing lessons about what has and has not worked in prior efforts to transition toward grass-based agriculture and grassland or prairie.
 We also aim to provide information and inspiration to help build a policy learning network around grass-based agriculture.

-As a part of this work, we are developing state-level policy profiles that compile information on the organizations, policies, and funding supporting managed grazing in the state.
+As a part of this work, we developed state-level policy profiles that compile information on the organizations, policies, and funding supporting managed grazing in the state.

 We are also recommending policy changes at the federal level to restore grasslands and other forms of perennial agriculture to the agricultural system.
 For example, we recently submitted comments to the U.S. Department of Agriculture on their climate-smart agriculture and forestry strategy.